sshyran/wp-tevko-responsive-images/readme.md

 ### For Theme Developers

-This plugin includes several functions that can be used by theme and plugin developers in templates.
+This plugin includes several functions that can be used by theme and plugin developers in templates, as well as hooks to filter their output.

 ### Advanced Image Compression